francesctr4/Ymir-Engine/README.md

 ## Additional functionality (Cool features!)

 - There is a space skybox by default.
 In the folder Assets/Skybox there is more skybox textures in case you want to test several environments.
+- The Assets and Library Windows have some files highlighted on blue, you can interact with them to read the contents inside the engine.
 - When you select a GameObject, the shader makes an orange highlight to the mesh.
 - There is an option in Inspector -> Mesh Component to turn on/off the Normal Map of the selected Mesh (done by shader).
 - The Gizmo has been implemented and can be used to manage GameObjects' transformations.